ceortiz33/ACME-Salary-Calculator-Javascript/README.md

 The amount to pay ASTRID is: 85 USD

-Once you have finished the exercise, please upload the solution to GitHub and send us the link.
-Don’t forget to include a README.md file.
+Once you have finished the exercise, please upload the solution to GitHub and send us the link.OK Don’t forget to include a README.md file.
 Your README should include an overview of your solution, an explanation of your architecture, an explanation of your approach and methodology and instructions how to run the program locally.

+I used `FileReader()` API to read the content of the textfile.
+This file contains the data of the employee and their schedules.

+The first thing to do is to get the content of the text file in a variable.
+The variable reader uses the property `onload` of FileReader